List your used robotic milking equipment with us...No sale no fee! Click here

 How does it work?

-It is exactly the same principle as conventional milking, bringing groups of cows to be milked into a collecting yard except with batch milking with robots they are milked automatically.
+It is exactly the same principle as a conventional system, bringing groups of cows into a collecting yard to be milked, except with batch milking, they are milked automatically by robots.

-If we take a herd of 440 cows being milked 3 times a day then we will require 8 single box machines in the case of DeLaval, Fullwood Joz and GEA or 5 double boxes in the case of Boumatic’s Gemini.
+If we take a herd of 440 cows being milked 3 times a day, then this will require 8 single box machines in the case of DeLaval, Fullwood Joz and GEA or 5 double boxes in the case of Boumatic’s Gemini.

 Advantages